chaiben/repte-3-login-and-sign-up/README.md

-# S8.
-Repte #3 - Login & Sign Up
+# Repte #3 - Login & Sign Up

 ## Description
-At this repository you can find the Log In and Sign Up forms with a complete valitaion.
+At this repository you can find the Login and Sign Up forms with a complete validation.

+You can also see the project deployed [here](https://chaiben.github.io/repte-3-login-and-sign-up/).

 ### Objectives